soerenmetje/singularity-kubernetes/Readme.md

 ## Setup

-Install and set up Singularity, Singularity-CRI and Kubernetes:
+Execute following as `root` to install and set up Singularity, Singularity-CRI and Kubernetes:

 ``` shell
 /bin/bash ./setup.sh
 ```

-> So far only tried as root user on Ubuntu 22.04
+> So far tried on Ubuntu 22.04, Rocky Linux 9, and Scientific Linux 7.9

 ## Notes & Errors